jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

   the test is still green because :ref:`TypeError<what causes TypeError?>` is raised since the call from the test - ``src.exceptions.function_name('the input')`` sends ``'the input'`` as input and the :ref:`function<what is a function?>` does not take input

-* when I add a parameter to the definition
+* I add a parameter to the definition

   .. code-block:: python
     :linenos: